Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 In 1983, she earned an M.A. in Theological Studies at the Maryknoll School of Theology, Maryknoll, NY; and in 1998 an M.A. in Applied Theology at the Graduate Theological Union, Berkeley, CA.

-She was assigned to the Philippine Region in 1964 where she taught at the Maryknoll Grade School, Quezon City (1964-1965), and St. John the Baptist School in Jimenez, Misamis Occidental (1965-1966).
-From 1966-1970 she was Principal of La Salette Elementary School, Santiago, Isabela.
+She was then assigned to the Philippine Region in 1964 to teach.
+From 1964-1965, she taught at the Maryknoll Grade School in Quezon City, and from 1965-1966 at St. John the Baptist School in Jimenez, Misamis Occidental.
+In addition, from 1966-1970 she was Principal of La Salette Elementary School, Santiago, Isabela.

-In 1970 she was assigned to Guatemala where she taught at Colegio Monte Maria until 1974.
+In 1970, she was assigned to Guatemala where she taught at Colegio Monte Maria until 1974.

-In 1983-1988, she was back in Leon, Nicaragua where she accompanied the people in pastoral work, empowerment of women, and started the New-Haven-Leon Sister City project which still continues today.
+In 1983, she was back in Leon, Nicaragua where she accompanied the people in pastoral work, empowerment of women, and started the New-Haven-Leon Sister City project which still continues today.
 During the Contra War in Nicaragua the young men were called to military duties.
 Margarita joined the women in harvesting cotton, the main export of Leon, as part of her accompaniment of the people.
 She was also a member of the Regional Governing Board of the Maryknoll Sisters.

 From 1995-1997, Sister Margarita went to Condega where she worked with the Parish Pastoral Team, and gave courses on Women’s Empowerment.
 She organized livelihood projects with the women in Condega and the outlying villages.
 She was again a member of the Nicaragua-Panama Regional Coordinating Team.

-As JPIC Advocate, Sr. Margarita worked with Peoples’ Organizations, Non-governmental and Church groups that promoted and fostered Earth-human right relationships.
-She was Co-convenor of the “Save the Abra River Movement” in Baguio City.
+In 2001, she returned to the Philippines toserveas Resource Person and JPIC Advocate of the Maryknoll Ecological Sanctuary in Baguio City.
+As JPIC Advocate, Sister Margarita worked with Peoples’ Organizations, Non-governmental and Church groups that promoted and fostered Earth-human right relationships.
+She was Co-convener of the “Save the Abra River Movement” in Baguio City.

-Sister Margarita was Chairperson of the Association of Women Religious of Baguio-Benguet for three terms: 2002-2004, 2004-2006 and 2008-2010.
-She was a member of the Association of Women in Theology, Baguio-Benguet Chapter.
+Sister Margarita was Chairperson of the Association of Women Religious of Baguio-Benguet for three terms.
+She was also a member of the Association of Women in Theology, Baguio-Benguet Chapter.

-Sister Margarita received two awards:
+In addition, she received two awards:

-- The Amazing Alumni Achiever Award from the Maryknoll/Miriam Alumni Association on November 19, 2005, Quezon City
+- The Amazing Alumni Achiever Award from the Maryknoll/Miriam Alumni Association on November 19th, 2005, Quezon City

-- The Outstanding Woman Award for leadership in “Ecological Preservation”, given by the City of Baguio on March 8, 2010 at the Baguio Convention Center, Baguio City.
+- The Outstanding Woman Award for leadership in “Ecological Preservation”, given by the City of Baguio on March 8th, 2010 at the Baguio Convention Center, Baguio City.